TB-500HealingRecoveryPeptides

 Safety and Regulatory Status

-TB-500 is not FDA-approved for any therapeutic use.
-It is not a controlled substance in the US.
-WADA prohibits it in competitive sport.
+TB-500 has no FDA approval for any therapeutic use.
+It's not a controlled substance in the US.
+WADA bans it in competitive sport.

-- —Unknown long-term effects on endogenous Tβ4 production
+• Unknown long-term effects on endogenous TB4 production

 Frequently Asked Questions